 Course Sequencing Suggestions:

 The program offers a variety of introductory and intermediate level courses for potential majors and non-majors.
 These 100 and 200 level courses provide an introduction to American Studies scholarship.
 We strongly urge declared majors to take CAST 100 and 200 as early in their career as possible.
-While courses at the 300 and 400 level typically do not have prerequisites, prior coursework in CAST or a related field is strongly recommended before enrolling in these courses.
+While courses at the 300 and 400 level often do not have prerequisites, prior coursework in CAST or a related field is strongly recommended before enrolling in these courses.

-All forms for the major and minor (Petition, Advising, Concentration) can be found on the CAS website (http://new.oberlin.edu/comparative_american) under the link: ”Declaring a Major”.
+All forms for the major and minor (Advising, Concentration, Petition) can be found on the CAS website (http://new.oberlin.edu/comparative_american) under the link: ”Declaring a Major”.

 Students wishing to minor in Comparative American Studies must have their proposals approved by the Program Director.
 The Comparative American Studies minor consists of:

-- 5 full courses, including CAST 100: Introductions to Comparative American Studies and 4 courses in an Area of Concentration.
+- 5 full courses, including CAST 100: Introduction to Comparative American Studies and 4 courses in an Area of Concentration.

-- At least one of the courses in the Concentration Area must be a program course (course with a CAST Prefix and CRN).
+- At least one of the courses in the Concentration Area must be a program course.

 - No more than 2 full courses may be taken at the introductory level, including CAST 100.